-- Extra notes for any alternative cases: - For Seurat's merge(), user-defined strings can be appended to the start of the barcodes, followed by an "".
-By default, importDemux() will ignore these, but such ignorance can be controlled with the trim.before_input. - Alternatively, cell names that are consistent with the demuxlet.best BARCODEs can be supplied to the raw.cell.names input.
+- For Seurat's merge(), user-defined strings can be appended to the start of the barcodes, followed by an "\".
+By default, importDemux() will ignore these, but such ignorance can be controlled with the trim.before\ input. - Alternatively, cell names that are consistent with the demuxlet.best BARCODEs can be supplied to the raw.cell.names input.